frederic-perez/AmE-dictionary/data/dictionary.md

 __lemongrass__
 __lemons > dance of the lemons__
 __lemony__
-__length__ _He staged a prolonged rally to run down Bodemeister by 1/2 lengths in the 138th Run for the Roses._
+__length__ _n_ :two::hammer: _He staged a prolonged rally to run down Bodemeister by 1/2 lengths in the 138th Run for the Roses._ _He walked the length of the carriage._
 __lengthy__ _A lengthy period._
 __leniency__ :two::hammer:
 __lenient__ _adj_ :six: (leniently) If you're not overly strict, and you show tolerance and mercy when someone does something wrong, you're being lenient.
 Lenient means tolerant or relaxed, and is usually used when we’re talking about someone’s attitude toward discipline.
 In 19th-century child-rearing books, we often read about strict teachers who punish children just for squirming in their seats.
 These days teachers are more likely to be lenient, more understanding.
 If you're a big fan of discipline and punishment, however, lenient might mean "soft" or "indulgent." _Olympic officials will be lenient._